Achillobator: Paleoenvironment

 The remains of Achillobator were unearthed from the Burkhant locality of the Bayan Shireh Formation.
 This formation has been divided into upper and lower parts, with some localities representing Lower and Upper Cretaceous boundary.
 Burkhant, the type locality of Achillobator, has been identified as an Upper Cretaceous-boundary locality.
 Analyses on the magnetostratigraphy of the formation indicate that the entire Bayan Shireh lies within the Cretaceous Long Normal, which lasted only until the end of the Santonian stage, giving a Cenomanian-Santonian age.
 The recent calcite U–Pb analyses performed by Kurudama and colleagues in 2020 have confirm the age of the Bayan Shireh Formation from 95.9 ± 6.0 million to 89.6 ± 4.0 million years ago, also supporting a Cenomanian-Santonian age.
 Over the time, a strong correlation with the Iren Dabasu Formation has been proposed by numerous authors mainly based on the similar fossil assemblages.
 This hypothesis may be also supported by the similar ages.

 The environments that were present in the Bayan Shireh Formation and Achillobator inhabited were relatively humid and had extensive fluvial and lacustrine facies, that is, a well-watered region dominated by prominent meanders, rivers, lakes and streams.
 The climate of the formation was slightly semi-arid, as seen on caliche-based sediments.
 Angiosperms were largely present in the formation, based on fossils of cornaceans and fossilized fruits at several localities.

 Contemporary paleofauna

-Achillobator shared its surroundings in the Bayan Shireh Formation with other paleofauna such as the medium-sized theropods Erlikosaurus and Segnosaurus, Garudimimus, and possibly Alectrosaurus; the heavy-built ankylosaurs Talarurus and Tsagantegia; the small marginocephalians Amtocephale and Graciliceratops; the hadrosauroid Gobihadros; and the large, long-necked sauropod Erketu.
+Achillobator shared its surroundings in the Bayan Shireh Formation with other theropods such as the medium-sized therizinosaurs Erlikosaurus and Segnosaurus, the ornithomimosaur Garudimimus, and the tyrannosauroid Khankhuuluu.
+The large, long-necked sauropod Erketu is also found in the same formation.
+Ornithischians from the same formation include the heavy-built ankylosaurs Talarurus and Tsagantegia, the small marginocephalians Amtocephale and Graciliceratops, and the hadrosauroid Gobihadros.
 Non-dinosaur taxa was present as well, mostly compromising semiaquatic and terrestrial reptiles like the turtles Lindholmemys, Gobiapalone and "Trionyx"; and the crocodylomorph Paralligator.
 Fishes are also known from the formation, such as the shark Hybodus and the remains of osteichthyans at various localities.
 Mammals were extremely rare around the formation.

 Niche partitioning has been reported among Bayan Shireh species, such is the case of high browser therizinosaurids Erlikosaurus and Segnosaurus, or the grazer Talarurus and browser Tsagantegia.
 Erketu may have been the tallest herbivore of the paleofauna.